dhoyle/splicedocs-jekyll/pages/SQLReference/Expressions/Case.md

 <div class="fcnWrapperWide" markdown="1">
     CASE
       WHEN booleanExpression THEN thenExpression
-      [ WHEN booleanExpression
-        THEN thenExpression ]...
+      [ WHEN booleanExpression THEN thenExpression ]...
       ELSE elseExpression
     END
+ |
+    CASE term
+      WHEN value1 THEN result1
+      [ WHEN value2 THEN result2 ]*
+      ELSE elseValue
+    END

 {: .FcnSyntax xml:space="preserve"}

 </div>
 <div class="paramList" markdown="1">

-*thenExpression* and *elseExpression*
+booleanExpression
 {: .paramName}

+A Boolean expression.
+{: .paramDefnFirst}

+thenExpression, elseExpression
+{: .paramName}

-Both are both that must be type-compatible.
+Both expressions must be type-compatible.
 For built-in types, this means that the types must be the same or a built-in broadening conversion must exist between the types.
+{: .paramDefnFirst}

+term
+{: .paramName}

+XXX
+{: .paramDefnFirst}

+value1, value2, ...
+{: .paramName}

+XXX
+{: .paramDefnFirst}

+result1, result2, ...
+{: .paramName}

+XXX
+{: .paramDefnFirst}

+elseValue
+{: .paramName}

+XXX
 {: .paramDefnFirst}

 </div>